Cuprum77/kicad-displays/README.md

 ST7701
 - [3.99" 40 pin display](3d/st7701_40p_18rgb_3_99inch.step)

+## Contributing

+If you want to contribute to this repository, please read the [contributing guide](CONTRIBUTING.md) first.

 ## License

 This project is licensed under CERN Open Hardware License Version 2 - Strong Reciprocity (CERN-OHL-S-2.0).
 See [LICENSE](LICENSE) for more details.